 The same few rules apply to both acoustic and electric guitar strings, which will help them sounding fresh as long as possible.

 - First and foremost, always wash your hands before playing your guitar.
-It is also important to completely dry your hands, because moisture causes corrosion.
+It is also important to completely dry your hands because moisture causes corrosion.

 - From time to time wipe down each string with a dry cloth.
 If you wanna go a step further, damp the cloth with some rubbing alcohol.
 If you’re doing this, be sure to protect the neck itself and the fretboard first.
 Alcohol must not come in contact with any surface on the guitar.
+If this makes you anxious, best avoid doing it – dry cloth will do just fine.